mayukhpankaj/python-course/README.md

 ## Follow this repo to learn python quickly.
 starting from
   - Declaring variables
-  -....

-  to
-  -making API requests.
+  - to Making API requests.